6.4. Analysis of evaluation results#

 83

-Often the largest value in each column is identified by bold-face.
+Often, the largest value in each column is identified by boldface.
 In this toy example, all classes are usually predicted correctly, which means that for each actual label, the most often predicted label matches the actual label.
 That is, music is most often classified as music (78 times), but also quite often as noise (22 times).
 Similarly, speech is classified most often as speech (77 times) but also often as noise (18 times).
 Noise, on the other hand, is rarely classified as speech (5 times) and almost always correctly as noise (83 times).

 Hide code cell source